-The Loco Lobo is a Devil’s Hand coral with pronounced, star shaped yellowish polyps.
+The Loco Lobo is a special type of Devil’s Hand coral because it gets 100's of star shaped yellowish polyps all over.
 The thick, cushiony body of this lobophytum makes it a much more substantial soft coral.
 The captive culturing of this soft coral has helped decrease the adjustment time to new systems making it more likely to open up quickly after shipping.

 Aquacultured by cutting off fragments of the mother colonies.
 As they grow they change shape from first a round shaped mini leather that looks like a mushroom then as it grows it takes on a more thick finger appearance to the leather.
 Loco Lobo is a Devil’s Hand coral with pronounced, star shaped yellowish polyps.
 The thick, cushiony body of this lobophytum makes it a much more substantial soft coral.
 The captive culturing of this soft coral has helped decrease the adjustment time to new systems making it more likely to open up and polyp quickly after shipping.

 Lighting & Flow Requirements

 The Loco Lobo Leather Coral requires a moderate level of water flow and a low to moderate level of lighting.
 Lighting can be Power compacts, T5's, LED's or even Metal Halides.
 All lighting can grow Leather Corals as long as the proper level of light is provided.
 If a Par meter is available the appropriate lighting level is anywhere from a Par 100 all the way to a Par 250.
 Which is a wide range of acceptability.
 For lighting spectrum use between a 14-20K color spectrum for your bulbs for best coloration.